ssavva05/Usb-To-Ethernet-Kext-Generic-USB-2.0-10-100M-Ethernet-Adaptor-RD9700-on-Mac-OS-kext/README.md

               Current Available (mA): 500
               Current Required (mA): 120

-I hope others can reach to this blog with the query above :)
+the /number e.g. 6 in the location doesn't matter it is just the physical usb port number.

-Install it using instructions.txt
+Install it using the instructions.txt

-Enjoy.
+Enjoy!